Welcome to the New York Headache Center

 After many years of research and development I patented and then launched Migralex, an over-the-counter headache medication.
 Migralex has been very effective for many of my patients and many other people with headaches.

 Headache sufferers from all over the US and the world travel to our Center.
-We’ve treated patients from Angola, Argentina, Australia, Brazil, Canada, Chile, Dominican Republic, Egypt, Hong Kong, India, Italy, Mexico, Morocco, Netherlands, Panama, Peru, Romania, Russia, Switzerland, UK, and other countries.
+We’ve treated patients from Angola, Argentina, Australia, Bahamas, Brazil, Canada, Chile, Dominican Republic, Egypt, Hong Kong, India, Italy, Mexico, Morocco, Netherlands, Panama, Peru, Romania, Russia, Switzerland, UK, and other countries.
 Some of these patients come regularly, often for Botox injections and other treatments.

 Alexander Mauskop, MD